Spain is a huge, diverse country with a vibrant culture and delicious food. But moving to Spain can be a little intimidating at first.

 Do not forget to tip the butanero – the man (and it will be a man) who throws those two-ton, orange gas-bottles on his shoulder and climbs four flights of stairs when the lift is broken to deliver what may well be your main source of heating and fuel in Spain.

 Tip 3: throw your own birthday bash

 If it is your birthday, don’t stand around grinning, waiting for someone to buy you a drink, or bounce jauntily into work expecting to be showered with goodies.
-Not only do the Spanish drive on the wrong side of the road, they’ve also got the whole birthday thing completely wrong.

 It’s your birthday, it’s your shout.
 As if it’s not bad enough chalking up another year, you have to treat your colleagues and friends to boot.
 If it’s your child’s birthday, make sure he/she takes a big bag of sweets to school to share with classmates.

 Tip 4: do not go to the beach in August